John Dewberry

 John Dewberry is a former starting quarterback for the Georgia Tech Yellow Jackets football team from 1983 to 1985.
 He graduated from Milton High School.
 He played for the Calgary Stampeders of the Canadian Football League (CFL) before starting his first company in 1989.
-Today, he is an Atlanta real estate developer.
+He is an Atlanta-based real estate developer and founder of Dewberry Capital, now known as Dewberry Group.